 I provide students with the information and tools needed to accomplish these outcomes, but provide them “room” - through creative, reflective assignments - to put the tools into practice.
 In each course I teach, I use scaffolding techniques to advance students progressively toward a deeper understanding of course concepts.

 In my introductory anthropology course, “Other People’s Worlds,” students use anthropological approaches to understand human societies – particularly their own.
 The course also equips students with the tools to analyze power in diverse cultural contexts.
 In January of 2016, I received a commendation from UConn’s Vice Provost for Academic Affairs for receiving the highest possible median score in all categories of student evaluations of this course.

-In “Latin@s in the United States" (formally called "Latin American Minorities in the U.S.") students learn to analyze, interpret, and challenge homogenizing narratives about Latina/o populations.
+In “Latin@s in the United States" students learn to analyze, interpret, and challenge homogenizing narratives about Latina/o populations.
 This course utilizes an interdisciplinary, multi-media, transnational perspective to examine such topics as: the diverse histories of different Latin@ im/migrant groups, the construction of Latin@ identity, the intersection of race, class, and gender in Latin@ experiences, and Latin@ art and activism.

 At the end of each semester, regardless of where they begin, students leave my classroom not only with a new way of seeing themselves and others in the world, but also with the critical analytical capacity to be engaged, active global citizens who can examine and question power and privilege.

 In the future, I am interested in developing and teaching courses in a variety of subject areas, including (but not limited to) the following: virtual ethnography and ethnography in/of the internet; gender and migration; the social life of immigration policy; anthropology of contemporary Mexico and/or Latin America; global/transnational anthropology; ethnographic methods; applied/engaged anthropology; medical anthropology; migration and health.